 More than three-quarters of B2B firms now offer eCommerce portals eCommerce is playing an increasingly important role in B2B.
-More than three-quarters (78%) of businesses provide their customers with an eCommerce storefront or customer self-service portal - up 26% since last year.

-Q: Do you currently provide your customers with an eCommerce storefront or customer self-service portal used, for instance, for online ordering, order history, payments, or other self-service capabilities?
+Do you currently provide your customers with an eCommerce storefront or customer self-service portal used, for instance, for online ordering, order history, payments, or other self-service capabilities?